babboe1/Animesite-clone/README.md

 # -animesite-clone
-This is a website clone
+This is a website clone of a popularly known anime site